ittekiou/EgQE/docs/articles/HEG-1-3_ZURE_Infection_Wave_Cosmology_JP.md

 ![Figure 1](assets/figure1.png)

 **Description (EN):**
-This figure visualizes the propagation of the ZURE infection wave $ \Psi $ within a floc syntax potential field:
+This figure visualizes the propagation of the ZURE infection wave $\Psi$ within a floc syntax potential field:

 - The background shading represents variations in the floc potential field $V_f(x)$, indicating regions of high or low syntactic curvature (“floc density”).
 - The overlaid wave interference pattern corresponds to the ZURE infection wave—representing the transmission and modulation of syntactic displacement across the space.